Last updated March 2, 2022.

 Ginger, turmeric, cinnamon, garlic, and rosemary are among the best for improving brain health and function.

-You may be able to turn the tide of chronic inflammation with diet alone, but there are several excellent natural anti-inflammatory supplements that can help jumpstart your efforts.
+You may be able to turn the tide of chronic inflammation with diet alone, but there are some natural anti-inflammatory supplements that can help jumpstart and speed up your efforts.

-Here’s a list of dual-purpose supplements: they are both anti-inflammatory and offer significant brain-boosting properties as well.
+All supplements mentioned here have a dual purpose: they are both anti-inflammatory and offer significant brain-boosting properties as well.

 Fish oil is one of the most popular supplements for reducing inflammation due to its high omega-3 fat content.